Advertiser Disclosure

 I love having access to Star Alliance lounges when traveling.
 Air New Zealand Lounge in Sydney.
 Image Credit: Daniel Ross

-However, I enjoyed having access to the Air New Zealand and SAS airport lounges these past few months because of making United Premier Gold status last year.
-I have decided to strive for Gold again this year.
-With around $2,000 in PQP, and needing $8,000 by year-end, I have a bit of a hill to climb.
+However, I enjoyed having access to the Air New Zealand and SAS airport lounges these past few months because of reaching United Premier Gold status last year.
+While I had decided to strive for Gold again this year, I ended up falling short.
+I’ll be United Silver next year, which is enough for some benefits but not lounge access.

 Hilton Honors — Diamond

 I have Hilton Honors Diamond elite status with my Hilton Aspire card and love not having to worry about staying a set number of nights each year to enjoy elite status.
-I also earn a significant number of points on my The Hilton Honors American Express Business Card with 5x on every purchase up to $100,000 yearly (3x points thereafter).
+I also earn a significant number of points on The Hilton Honors American Express Business Card with 5x points on the first $100,000 of eligible spending annually (3x points thereafter).

-I recently used my Hilton free night certificate (FNC) from my Hilton Aspire card and points to stay at Hilton Garden Inn Faroe Islands, Hilton Garden Inn Tanger City Center in Morocco, and Chateau on the Park – Christchurch, a DoubleTree by Hilton, in New Zealand.
+I recently combined the Hilton free night certificate (FNC) from my Hilton Aspire card with points to stay at Hilton Garden Inn Faroe Islands, Hilton Garden Inn Tanger City Center in Morocco, and Chateau on the Park – Christchurch, a DoubleTree by Hilton, in New Zealand.

 Marriott Bonvoy — Titanium Elite

 I have Titanium Elite status with Marriott Bonvoy.
-I receive 25 elite night credits each year from my Marriott Bonvoy Brilliant® American Express® Card, plus 15 nights from my Marriott Bonvoy Business® American Express® Card.
+I receive 25 elite night credits each year from my Marriott Bonvoy Brilliant card, plus 15 nights from my Marriott Bonvoy Business® American Express® Card.
 Titanium Elite status requires staying 75 nights annually.
-I have 58 nights toward the 75 and will achieve that before year’s end, making this a shoo-in for 2025’s status.
+So far, I’m at 78 nights for the year, which means I’ve re-qualified for Titanium status.

 Hot Tip: